harrmitch/flatpak-docs/docs/available-runtimes.rst

 KDE
 ---

-The KDE runtime is also based on the Freedesktop runtime and adds Qt and KDE Frameworks.
-It is appropriate for any application that makes use of the KDE platform and most Qt-based applications.
+The KDE runtime is for applications that use the KDE platform or is Qt-based.
+Also based on the Freedesktop runtime, it adds Qt and KDE Frameworks.

 The KDE runtime is maintained `here
 <https://invent.kde.org/packaging/flatpak-kde-runtime>`__.